MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 ### Graph Connector Agent (GCA)

 The graph connector agent acts as a bridge between your Jira Data Center instance and the connector APIs, enabling secure and efficient data transfer.
 In this step, select the agent configuration you want to use for your connector.
-See [install the Microsoft Graph connector agent](/microsoftsearch/graph-connector-agent).
+See [install the Graph connector agent](/microsoftsearch/graph-connector-agent).

 ### Authentication type